 If you need to make corrections, send them to the Incomes Register

 If you notice an error in the payroll information that you have submitted to the Incomes Register, you must make corrections in the Incomes Register as well.
 Corrections cannot be dealt with in MyTax.
-You can make corrections in MyTax only if you have paid wages or other earned income before 1 January 2019.

 Please make the necessary corrections as soon as possible every time you notice a mistake of some kind.
 Responsibility for correcting any errors lies with you, i.e. the employer or payor.